brian-provenzano/glusterfs-poc/README.md

 To hit the ground running you can run `terraform apply` as shown below to begin provisioning.
 For the cautious people out there, you can instead run `terraform apply` without the option '-auto-approve' first, inspect what terraform is going to do then type 'yes' to proceed.

 NOTE: If you are ok with exceeding free tier you can use a larger instance to speed the provisioning up.
 Just set the following variable on the terraform command line to override the default t2.micro.
-For example, in my testing I found that the following will double provisioning time:
+For example, in my testing I found that the following will drastically reduce the provisioning time:

 `-var 'gluster_instancetype=t3.medium'`